sheilaanguiano/notes/development-tools.md

 There are othe rmethod of handling authetication like cross realm authetication, HTTP Digest and others, but a lot of tgem will be specific to the API or tools you're using, POSTMAN should allow you to send any type of authetication request that you encounter
 [Memcached](http://www.memcached.org/)

+## GitHub Basics<a name="github"></a>
+### Hello GitHub
+#### Introduction
+* Git: Version control system that's typically used with Github
+* GitHUb: Website for hosting and collaborating on Projects

+With git every developer has a **local** copy of the repository on their computer and then as they make changes they can upload those changes to GithUb and share them with a larger team

+#### Search and Explore
+A **repository** is the most basic element of Github, this folder contains all the project files, including documentation and stores the history of each file
+- code view: You'll find the files included in the repo
+    * license file
+    * README
+- issues: used to track bugs and feature request
+- pull requests
+* githubcom/explore we can browse through popular repos

+#### Social Coding
+*Star*ring a Project is the simplest way to let someone know that you appreceiate their project, *watch* to get project notifications
+*fork* is a copy of a repository, similar to a branch and is typically used when you don't have access to a project, but let's you freely experiment with the project
+*Create a repo*

+#### Using Issues
+Issues are typically used to track bugs or features, but really issues can be uses for justa about any task you want to track hahahs

+#### Mastering Markdown
+Markdown is text to HTML conversion system that allows you to write in plain-text and then easily convert to HTML

+#### Create a Branch
+Branching allow you to conveniently work on multiple versions of your code at once.
+It's an exact copy of the original branch as it was at that point in time.
+This means you're free to experiment and commit changes safe in the knowledge that your new branch won't be merged until you're ready

+* branch names cannot have spaces
+* `git checkout -b branch-name` switches branches
+* `touch file-name.ext` creates a file from the terminal
+* `git push origin branch`

+### Working By Yourself

+### Working on a Team

+### Create a Web Presence

+### Get Involved in Open Source